kinclay/kinclay.cedar.repo/docs/collections/_auth/passing-entity-data.md

 };
 ```
 ### Don't includes pointers to other entities in context
 The context can’t contain attributes that point to entities.
-For example, you cannot circumvent one [best practice](#pointers-entities-attributes)  by defining a context attribute called **ResourceOwner** and setting this to point to the **User** entity, as in the following example:
+For example, you cannot circumvent one [best practice](#pointers-entities-attributes)  by defining a context attribute called **ResourceOwner** and setting this to point to the **User** entity, as in the following example.
 ```cedar
 // This policy breaks the best practice forbid (